 Admission is $15 for just the corn maze, or you can do all three for $40 ($35 for kids braver than me).
 There’s currently a coupon for $5 off Sunday through Thursdays on the website and there are additional discounted days for families or college students.

-5 acres of fun in the corn maze and evening hayrides at Merrymead Farm in Lansdale PA.
+There’s 900 feet of twists and turns in a family friendly cornstalk tunnel, 5 acres of fun in the Maze, and hayrides at Merrymead Farm in Lansdale PA.
 There’s a daylight option and a moonlight maze, make sure to bring a flashlight!

 Open most Fridays, Saturdays and Sundays September 16th through October 30th; full schedule here.

-Admission is $12 but kids 3 and under are free.
+Admission to the maze is $12 but kids 3 and under are free.
+The cornstalk tunnel is $2.25

 Northern Maryland Corn Mazes

 Kilby Cream is a dairy farm in Rising Sun MD that bottles their own and offers home delivery of milk, cheese, free range and pastured eggs, ice cream, meats and more into the surrounding area (including into Delaware and PA).
-Their corn maze spans 8 acres and will take at least 45 minutes to walk through; there’s also a mini maze for littles.
-Parties are available for groups of up to 30 people and includes the corn maze, hay ride, ice cream and bonfire.
+Details are a little hazy on the maze this year; your best bet would be to attend the Fall Festival:

 Milburn Orchards includes a corn maze and straw maze, hayrides, not scary “Boo Barn,”obstacle bounce, goant spider web, rope maze challenge, farmyard playground, barnyard buddies and more in their Fall Festival.
 They also have some of the best and least expensive apple picking around!